-Studies the knowledge and skills necessary to reach competency in the assessment and management of patients with airway disease or injury.
+Studies the knowledge and skills required to perform patient assessment, airway management, and artificial ventilation to reach competency in the assessment and management of patients with airway disease or injury.
 Scenarios, case studies, and simulations included in this course assist the student to develop critical thinking skills in assessing and assisting with the treatment of patients with airway injuries or acute respiratory illnesses.
 Prerequisites: Current Texas EMT certification.
 Must contact EMS/Paramedicine program director to be advised on immunization details, application processes, and deadlines.
 Corequisites: EMSP 1438, 2137, 1455, and 1161 Semester Hours: 4 (3 lec/2 lab)